Tag Archive for: Why LePort Schools

 baby-eating-child-care-day-care

 • A valid, consistently implemented, transparent approach to child rearing.
 Most new parents don’t have a well-formulated approach to all the many challenges of raising a newborn.
 When a nanny or other childcare provider comes in the house, her approach often becomes the de-facto standard for handling the baby.
 Unfortunately, what the nanny does may not be in line with best practices: for example, few childcare providers understand all the many ways in which an infant’s independence needs to be developed, and do things to the child (feeding, dressing, diapering), rather than helping the child do for himself as soon as he’s capable.
-Of course, a parent who knows exactly how she wants to bring up her baby, and who has a lot of time, can select and guide a childcare provider (nanny, Au Pair) to follow the right approach.
+Of course, a parent who knows exactly how she wants to bring up her baby, and who has a lot of time, can select and guide a childcare provider (nanny, au pair) to follow the right approach.
 But unless you have that knowledge and the willingness (and time!) to provide this coaching, you may be better off finding a program like LePort, where you understand and agree with the fundamental approach.

 • Socialization & community building.
 When your child is home alone with a nanny, his opportunities to observe and interact with other children are limited to excursions to the park or an occasional baby class with the nanny or with you.
 In contrast, in the Montessori infant program, young toddlers learn how to interact with each other in a civilized way.
 If socialization is one of your goals for your child, a nanny as childcare is probably not the best option.